homepage >> The Simplest jQuery Slider Ever

 $(window).on('resize', setFlexWidth);

-// Set up handlers for .after and .before elements
+// Set up handlers for arrow elements

 handleClick($handleLeft, -shortMovement, -longMovement); // Move left